niltonPegass/niltonPegass/README.md

         "Exploring AWS ecosystem: SageMaker, Lambda, S3 (MLOps Zoomcamp)" ],
     "genai_and_llms": [
-        "Building modular Python clients for Anthropic and Gemini APIs", "Local RAG pipelines with LangChain, ChromaDB and Ollama", "Agentic workflow automation with LangGraph, LangSmith and N8N" ]
+        "Building modular Python clients for Anthropic, Gemini and other APIs", "Local RAG pipelines with LangChain, ChromaDB and Ollama", "Agentic workflow automation with LangGraph, LangSmith and N8N" ]